 Prior to implementing SCM in a company, Mentzer et al. (2001) claim that companies need to have a supply chain orientation (SCO), that is, an awareness of the systemic and strategic implications of the activities involved in SCM.
 In essence, SCO represents "a shared value and belief system that aids in understanding how the organization should strategically manage its supply chain, and the behavioral norms needed inside the organization" (Esper et al., 2010).
 Although SCO may be considered a strategic management philosophy, it can also involve a structural element.
-Esper et al. (2010) propose that such an SCO structural element should include the areas of organizational design, human resources, information technology (IT), and organizational measurement.
-Although all of these areas are, of course, central for SC integration and successful SCM, human resources are the foundation on which this research is built, and therefore deserves a more in depth presentation.
+Esper et al. (2010) propose that such an SCO structural element should include the areas of organizational design, human resources, information technology (IT), and organization and successful SCM, human resources are the foundation on which this research is built, and therefore deserves a more in depth presentation.